Biodiversity and Pollutant Countermeasures

 *The figures are aggregated only for Shin-Etsu Chemical and consolidated companies in Japan.

-*The amount of emissions of substances designated by the PRTR system changes depending on the production volume.
+*The amount of emissions of chemical substances designated by the PRTR system changes depending on the production volume.

 Monitoring of Air and Soil